albertczyk/arduino-boatutils/README.md

 # arduino-boatutils
-A all-in-one instrument (depth meter, COG and SOG) for navigation
+An all-in-one instrument (depth meter, COG and SOG) for navigation